BoldingBruggeman/parsac/README.md

 Here, `<DBFILE>` is the result database created by the optimization.
 By default, it has the name of the run script, with `.results.db` appended instead of `.py`.
+Run with `-h` to see all supported command line options.

 To write the full set of results to a tab-separated text file, you can use the following:

 ```
 python -m parsac.record <DBFILE> --dump <OUTFILE>
 ```

+Examples of advanced use are available from [the wiki](https://github.com/BoldingBruggeman/parsac/wiki/Recipes-for-v2).

 ### On HPC clusters